annieh195/Kpop-Data-Visualizations/readme.md

-# K-pop Revolution: The Impact on the US Music Industry
+# K-Pop Revolution: The Impact on the US Music Industry

 ## Introduction
 This project explores the growing influence of K-Pop in the United States music industry.
 Utilizing a blend of data analysis and visualization, we delve into the trends and patterns that signify K-Pop's evolving role and its impact on music preferences across the United States.
 More specifically K-Pop interest data along with related concert and K-Pop groups metrics.
 Provide insightful visualizations of concert locations, trends in K-Pop music, and trends in K-Pop group interest over time.

 ## Software Functionalities
-- **Data Analysis**: We analyze extensive datasets encompassing K-pop concert metrics, interest in K-Pop music over time data, and interest in different K-Pop groups.
+- **Data Analysis**: We analyze extensive datasets encompassing K-Pop concert metrics, interest in K-Pop music over time data, and interest in different K-Pop groups.
 This analysis sheds light on the geographical spread and temporal evolution of K-Pop's popularity.
 - **Visualization Tools**: The project features interactive visualizations like a choropleth map pinpointing concert locations and multi-line chart tracking K-Pop groups' trends over time.
 These tools offer a dynamic and engaging way to explore the data.

 ## User Instructions